 In Canada: See national laws and policies on food allergy accommodations here.

 3. CDC’s guidelines for managing food allergies in schools and daycare centers.

 These are an excellent resource, covering everything from seating at lunch to field trips, bus driver training and avoiding food as classroom rewards.
 Make sure your child’s principal is aware of the guidelines.
-We summarize the key points and link to the CDC’s downloadable document.
+Here is the CDC’s downloadable document.
 (Particularly helpful are the charts on pages 43-46.)

 Our popular posters are great factual and visual reminders to share with your child’s school.